webdriverio/webdriverio/docs/guide/testrunner/frameworks.md

 Please note that you can't stop the test execution to do something async.
 It might happen that the command takes too much time and the website state has changed.
-Though usually after 2 another commands the screenshot got taken which gives you still valueable information about the error.
+Though usually after 2 another commands the screenshot got taken which gives you still valuable information about the error.

 ## Using Cucumber